Key Sounds Label: History

 Key Sounds Label has its origins in 1999, two years before the first album on the label was released.
-When the visual novel company Key, under the publisher VisualArt's, was about to release their debut title Kanon, Key produced the arrange album Anemoscope and bundled it with the first-print release of Kanon released in June 1999.
+When the visual novel company Key, under the publisher Visual Arts, was about to release their debut title Kanon, Key produced the arrange album Anemoscope and bundled it with the first-print release of Kanon released in June 1999.
 The second music release, a single, occurred in November 1999.
 The third release, another arrange album, followed in September 2000 bundled with the first-print release of Key's second title Air, and was the first music release by Key to bear a catalog number, KYCD-0303.
 Each of these three were released in limited editions, and thus were not widely sold.

-In 2001, VisualArt's and Key decided to form Key Sounds Label and start cataloging the albums and singles released by Key with the tag "KSLA–" followed by the four-digit label number.
+In 2001, Visual Arts and Key decided to form Key Sounds Label and start cataloging the albums and singles released by Key with the tag "KSLA–" followed by the four-digit label number.
 For example, the first release bears the catalog number KSLA-0001.
 The first two releases on the label were an album and a single released at the convention Comiket 60 in August 2001, and were sold by Key.
 Since then, Key has regularly sold singles and albums under Key Sounds Label at subsequent Comiket conventions.
 Following the convention established with Kanon and Air, Key has released three more arrange albums bundled with the first-print releases of Key's later titles Clannad, Little Busters!, and Little Busters!
 Ecstasy.
 These three albums were never re-released for general sale.
 In early 2008, three of the albums on the label became available through the iTunes Store—partial albums of -Memento- and Recollections, and the complete album Ma-Na—under the name Key Sound Team.
 Later, -Memento- was removed, and the full Recollections album became available.